-- 4.1 Application for a license to conduct, maintain or operate a nursing facility shall be made in writing and submitted on forms provided by the licensing agency prior to the expiration date for license renewal or prior to the opening date for a new nursing facility to begin admitting residents. - 4.2 A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation, with percentages of ownership designated, shall be provided with the application for licensure and shall be updated annually.
-If a corporation, the list shall include all officers, directors and other persons or any subsidiary corporation owning stock. - 4.3 Application for changes in the owner, operator, or lessee of a nursing facility shall be made on forms provided by the licensing agency and shall contain but not be limited to information pertinent to the statutory purpose expressed in RIGL §23-17-3 [Reference 1] or to the considerations enumerated in §5.6 of these Regulations.
-Twenty-five (25) copies of such applications are required to be provided. - 4.3.1 Each application filed pursuant the provisions of §4.0 of these Regulations shall be accompanied by a non-returnable, non-refundable application fee, as set forth in the Rules and Regulations Pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health.
+- A. Application for License and Renewal. - 1.
+Application for an initial license to conduct, maintain or operate a nursing facility shall be made in writing and submitted on forms provided by the licensing agency prior to the opening date for a new nursing facility to begin admitting residents. - 2.
+Licenses will expire at the end of each calendar year unless a renewal application is completed prior to the expiration date.
+Renewal applications are completed electronically on the licensing agency web site and will be available for on-line renewal 70 days prior to the expiration date. - B. A notarized listing of names and addresses of direct and indirect owners whether individual, partnership, or corporation, with percentages of ownership designated, shall be provided with the application for licensure and shall be updated annually.
+If a corporation, the list shall include all officers, directors and other persons or any subsidiary corporation owning stock. - C. Application for changes in the owner, operator, or lessee of a nursing facility shall be made on forms provided by the licensing agency and shall contain but not be limited to information pertinent to the statutory purpose expressed in R.I.
+Gen.

+Laws § 23-17-3 or to the considerations enumerated in § 1.7(F) of this Part.

+Three (3) paper copies and an electronic copy of such applications are required to be provided. - 1.
+Each application filed pursuant the provisions of § 1.6 of this Part shall be accompanied by a non-returnable, non-refundable application fee, as set forth in the rules and regulations pertaining to the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part 10-05-2 of this Title).

-Section 5.0 Issuance and Renewal of License
+1.7 Issuance and Renewal of License